 For wine makers, the questions that determine which types of seals offers the best solution come down to these:

 - Is the seal really cost effective?
 Will it last?
 Will it prevent leakage?
 Is it easy to maintain?
 Is it reasonably priced?

 - Is it the most up-to-date solution?
 Does it rely on outdated designs like lip seals and mechanical packing?

-- Has every part of seal been designed for the highest level of performance, durability, and reliability?
+- Has every part of the seal been designed for the highest level of performance, durability, and reliability?